Improved Algorithm for Permutation Testing: Review of previous work

 A collection of disjoint interval-tuple pairs $(I_1, T_1), (I_2, T_2), \cdots, (I_s, T_s)$ is called a $(c, \alpha, \beta)$-splittable collection of $T$ if each $(I_j, T_j)$ is $(c,\alpha,\beta)$-splittable and the sets $(T_j: j\in [s])$ partition $T$. \end{definition}

-Now we will introduce the robust structure of monotone pattern introduced by \cite{ben2019optimal}. \begin{lemma}[\cite{ben2019optimal}] There exist $\alpha\in (0,1)$ and $p>0$ with $\alpha\ge\Omega(\epsilon/k^5)$ and $p\le \text{poly}(k\log(1/\epsilon))$ such that at least one of the following holds. \begin{itemize} \item There exists a set $H\subset [n]$, of indices that start an $(\alpha, Ck\alpha)$-\textbf{growing suffix}, satisfying $\alpha |H|\ge (\epsilon/p)n$. \item There exist an integer $c$ with $1\le c < k$, a set $T$, with $E(T)\subset E(T^0)$, of disjoint length-$k$ monotone subsequences, and a $(c, 1/(6k), \alpha)$-\textbf{splittable collection} of $T$, consisting of disjoint interval-tuple pairs $(I_1, T_1), (I_2, T_2), \cdots, (I_s, T_s)$, such that
+Now we will introduce the robust structure of monotone pattern introduced by \cite{ben2019optimal}. \begin{lemma}[\cite{ben2019optimal}] There exist $\alpha\in (0,1)$ and $p>0$ with $\alpha\ge\Omega(\epsilon/K^5)$ and $p\le \text{poly}(K\log(1/\epsilon))$ such that at least one of the following holds. \begin{itemize} \item There exists a set $H\subset [n]$, of indices that start an $(\alpha, Ck\alpha)$-\textbf{growing suffix}, satisfying $\alpha |H|\ge (\epsilon/p)n$. \item There exist an integer $c$ with $1\le c < K$, a set $T$, with $E(T)\subset E(T^0)$, of disjoint length-$k$ monotone subsequences, and a $(c, 1/(6k), \alpha)$-\textbf{splittable collection} of $T$, consisting of disjoint interval-tuple pairs $(I_1, T_1), (I_2, T_2), \cdots, (I_s, T_s)$, such that

-Moreover, if $J\subset I$ is an interval where $J\subset I_h$ for some $h\in [s]$, $J$ contains at least $(\epsilon/p)|J|$ disjoint $(1 2 \cdots k)$-patterns from $T^0$. \end{itemize} \end{lemma}
+Moreover, if $J\subset I$ is an interval where $J\subset I_h$ for some $h\in [s]$, $J$ contains at least $(\epsilon/p)|J|$ disjoint $(1,2, \cdots ,K)$-patterns from $T^0$. \end{itemize} \end{lemma}

-\subsection{The adaptive algorithm for testing $(1,2,\dots, k)$-pattern}
+\subsection{The adaptive algorithm for testing $(1,2,\dots, K)$-pattern}

-Now let us introduce the adaptive algorithm proposed by \cite{ben2019optimal} for testing $(1,2,\dots, k)$-pattern.
+Now let us introduce the adaptive algorithm proposed by \cite{ben2019optimal} for testing $(1,2,\dots, K)$-pattern.
 They consider two cases, growing suffix and splittable interval.
 We will firstly introduce the basic definition of these two cases, and the key structure their algorithm depends on.
-The basic definition of growing suffix and splittable interval, and the key structure are illustrated in the appendix.
+The basic definition of growing suffix and splittable interval, and the key structure are illustrated in Lemma~\ref{lem: structure_lem_robust}.

-The core idea of the adaptive tester for monotone-pattern of \cite{ben2019optimal} is as follows.
-The algorithm firstly finds an index that lies at the left part of the splittable interval, and then uses $y$ to estimate the length of an interval, where $y$ is the maximal index satisfying that $f(y)\ge f(x)$ by sampling from all the blocks with length $2^i$ starting from $x$ for $i\in [\lceil\log n\rceil]$.
+The core idea of the adaptive tester for monotone-pattern of \cite{ben2019optimal} is as follows: From Lemma~\ref{lem: structure_lem_robust}, $f$ either satisfies the growing suffixes condition, or satisfies the robust splittable intervals condition.
+If $f$ satisfies the growing suffixes condition, then \cite{ben2019finding} already provide an algorithm with $O(\log n)$ query complexity.
+Assume $f$ meets the robust splittable intervals condition, the algorithm firstly finds an index $x$ that lies at the left part of a splittable interval, and then uses $y$ to estimate the length of an interval, where $y$ is the maximal index satisfying that $f(y)\ge f(x)$ by sampling from all the blocks with length $2^i$ starting from $x$ for $i\in [\lceil\log n\rceil]$.